OpenMind/brainpack/README.md

 ## Features

-- **No Setup Required** - Simply turn on the Unitree Go2 for immediate use
+- **Powered by OM1** - Full suite of OM1 functionalities built-in.
-- **Powered by OM1** - Full suite of OM1 functionalities built-in
+- **Human in the Loop** - Connect and control your robot remotely, or request help from a professional whenever you need.
-- **Developer Friendly** - Highly modular design with multiple connections and ports for easy hardware integration
+- **Developer Friendly** - Highly modular design with multiple connections and ports for easy hardware integration.

 ## Quick Start Guide